CanberraMenthonnex/CanberraMenthonnex/README.md

 ### I'm just a simple developer trying to make my way in the universe !

-- :label: My current name: Canberra Menthonnex
+- :label: My current name: Canberra
 - 🔭 I’m currently working on mastering the net
 - 🌱 I’m currently learning React.js and Vue.js
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/canberramenthonnex/)